Porsil/thornley-yoga/README.md

 -   **Navigation Bar**

     -   Alongside the logo of the site, the navigation bar is located at the top of the site with the links arranged horizontally allowing different sections to be easily accessed by the user.
 The site logo itself is a clickable link to the home page.
+    -   The logo and navaigation bar are fixed in position so they can be accessed at all times by the user to jump between sections.
     -   This addresses visitor goal 1.

 ![Header](assets/read-me-docs/navigation-browser.png)